 Our attorneys at Berry Law Firm have been fighting drug distribution charges since 1965.
 Our nationally recognized team of lawyers zealously defends the Constitutional rights of our clients and protects their futures.
 Drug distribution charges in Nebraska carry serious consequences, but they do not have to destroy your life.

 Well-known throughout the state of Nebraska, we are members of the National Association for Criminal Defense Lawyers, the American Board of Criminal Defense Lawyers, and NORML.
-We have successfully defended cases involving cocaine, methamphetamine, heroine, marijuana, ecstasy, and other drugs throughout the state for decades, and we’re here to do the same for you.
-Contact us today at (402) 817-6550 to learn more.
+We have successfully defended cases involving cocaine, methamphetamine, heroin, marijuana, ecstasy, and other drugs throughout the state for decades, and we’re here to do the same for you.